marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 For each new block on the blockchain:

-* Each bridge mining node will "roll the dice" (see psuedocode below) to determine if it is self-nominating to participate in bridge validation.
+* Each bridge mining node will "roll the dice" (see pseudocode below) to determine if it is self-nominating to participate in bridge validation.
 The result of the roll can be one of three states: no action, transaction verification, or transaction finalization.
 * In the `no action` state, the node does not participate in validation for this block.
-For blockchiains with more than a small number of bridge mining nodes, this is the most likely outcome.
+For blockchains with more than a small number of bridge mining nodes, this is the most likely outcome.
 * In the `transaction verification` state, the node reviews all unexpired, unfinalized bridging requests older than the